 Why Does It Need to be Removed?

-How to Get Rid of Rotten Egg Smell in House
+How to Remove Egg Smell From Floor In House

-Removing rotten egg smell is not difficult and does not take much effort.
+Removing the rotten egg smell is not difficult and does not take much effort.

 Step 2: Drop a little amount of detergent on the scrubber and scrub and wipe the surface that smells.